cyrillay/lays.pro/README.md

 - Create a branch from master
 - Commit your changes from your branch, and create a pull request
+- Merge
-- After your PR is approved and merged, your changes will be deployed automatically within a few minutes
+- After your PR is approved and merged
+- `npm run deploy` will deploy on `gh-pages` branch

+## What technologies are used for this project?

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS